cloud-gov/product/.github/ISSUE_TEMPLATE/onboard-engineer.md

 - [ ] Create [AWS Accounts](https://cloud.gov/docs/ops/aws-onboarding/) by following [these instructions](https://github.com/cloud-gov/aws-admin/blob/main/docs/user_mgmt.md).
 These accounts should be setup as read-only at the start, and once the 3 mandatory cloud.gov trainings are complete they will be switched to full admin accounts and added to the [audit input file](https://github.com/cloud-gov/cg-compliance/blob/master/audit/inputs.yml):
   - [ ] AWS Commercial accounts
   - [ ] AWS GovCloud accounts
-  - [ ] Ensure new person has 60-day Google Calendar reminder to reset passwords
+  - [ ] Ensure new person creates a 55-day Google Calendar reminder to update passwords, which expire every 60 days
 - [ ] Add them to Nessus Manager via the GUI
   - [ ] Add them to the ScanAdmins team in Settings > Groups